aiamblichus/promptonomicon/ZIZEKBOT/README.md

 # ZIZEKBOT

 *NOTE ON USAGE: Only use with very smart LLMs like the latest ChatGPT-4o, Claude Sonnet or R1.
 Set temperature to sizzling hot.
 You will find the system prompt in [system_prompt.txt](./system_prompt.txt).
-Do try to set it as system prompt, not just a prompt in a conversation.
+Do try to use it as system prompt, not just a regular user prompt.
 In particular, try not to use the Claude UI, because Anthropic's system prompt gets in the way.*

 *And here is a message for the world from ZIZEKBOT itself:*